thepiyushkumarshukla/thepiyushkumarshukla.github.io/_posts/2026-06-09-How-I-hacked-Air-Canada.md

 image: /assets/AC_2025_5-984x554.jpg
 ---

+***DISCLAMIER:- The below written write-up was all real.
+No editing or no filtration has been done.
+The Air Canada have its own VDP vulnerability disclosure program, and you can also hunt and find bugs.
+[Here](https://www.aircanada.com/in/en/aco/home/fly/customer-support/vulnerability-disclosure-program.html#/)***

-# How I Bypassed a “Vibe-Coded” Auth Wall and Accidentally Stumbled Into a Passenger Data Leak
+# Here's how I Bypassed a “Vibe-Coded” Auth Wall and Accidentally Stumbled Into a Passenger Data Leak

 What’s up everyone.
 So last week I was doing my usual subdomain grind — you know, just bruteforcing stuff, running httpx, looking for low-hanging fruit.
 Nothing too crazy.
 But then I hit something that made me stop my music and sit straight up.